smileidentity/flutter/CONTRIBUTING.md

 ## Run the sample app

 We bundle a sample app that demonstrates SDK integration and showcases Smile ID products.
-To run itt, follow the following steps
+To run it, follow the following steps

 #### Android